 Funderbeam acts as the Nominee shareholder in the interest of the investors, who are the beneficial owners of the investment.

 With the nominee, the investor receives the instrument specified during the investment round i.e including whether it is share units, shares, or convertible notes.
 In the case of an SPV structure, investors always receive a loan note that has the right to any proceeds that arise for the underlying instrument.

-How is the information displayed on company investment offer page?
+How is the information displayed on the company investment offer page?

-This is how the information will be displayed in the Terms section, it will reflect investor instrument, company instrument and as well as investment structure – what we discussed above.
+This is how the information will be displayed in the Terms section, it will reflect investor instrument, company instrument, and investment structure – what we discussed above.